Ergodicity probes: using time-fluctuations to measure the Hilbert space dimension: Numerical Experiments

+Before going into the technical details of our derivation, we present numerical evidence that confirms the validity of the random matrix approach and our main results.
+In this section, we show the application to a spin-chain system using exact diagonalization \cite{Weinberg2016, Weinberg2018}.
+From this, we observe the FDT numerically using a realistic experimentally observable model.

-In Fig. \ref{fig:fig2}, we show the manifestation of Eq. \eqref{fdt.T} in a spin-chain system described by the Hamiltonian $H = H_S + H_B + H_{SB}$, where $H_S = 0$ is the system Hamiltonian (acting as our probe), $H_B$ is our device Hamiltonian, given by
+In Fig. \ref{fig:fig2}, we show the manifestation of Eq. \eqref{fdt.T} in a spin-chain system described by the Hamiltonian $H = H_S + H_B + H_{SB}$, where $H_S = 0$ is the system Hamiltonian (acting as our probe), $H_B$ is our bath Hamiltonian, given by

 which acts on sites with index $>1$, which is the probe index.
-The probe and device are coupled by the interaction Hamiltonian,
+The probe and bath are coupled by the interaction Hamiltonian,

 Here $N_m$ is the device site where the probe is coupled, which we set as 2 throughout.
 This spin-chain model may be related to the random matrix toy model, $H = H_0 + V$, via the prescription $H_0 \Leftrightarrow H_S + H_B$, and $V \Leftrightarrow H_{SB}$.